 European Week of Sport

-The 2019 European Week of Sport and Physical Activity was celebrated across Ireland from 23rd-30th September 2019
+European Week of Sport is celebrated across Europe from 23rd-30th September

 Being Active doesn’t mean having to be part of a sports club, a gym, running marathons or cycling across Europe.
 Being Active can be running around playing with your children, grabbing a walk with work colleagues on your lunch break, going outside and exploring the great outdoors - whatever gets you moving to lead a healthier and more active lifestyle.